-Date Summary of feedback 9 October 2015 First round of consultation on implementation of industry funding model (IFM). - Letter to Treasury expressing concerns over IFM, including detailing 44 Danasahan 0040 the risks of significant negative market consequences.
-14 December 2016 - Letter to (then) Minister for Revenue and Financial Services, the Hon Kelly O'Dwyer MP expressing concerns over proposed IFM and its implicants for the inach and profession.
-16 December 2016 its implicants for the insolvency profession Second round of consultation on implementation of IFM.
-10 December 2016 Letter to Treasury reiterating concerns over IFM and providing responses to consultation queries.
-10 March 2017 - Letter to Treasury providing feedback on exposure drafts of ASIC Supervisory Cost Recovery Levy Bill 2017 and related bills.
-25 May 2017 Letter to Treasury providing feedback on the ASIC Supervisory Cost Recovery Levy Regulations 2017.
+Date Summary of feedback 9 October 2015 First round of consultation on implementation of industry funding model (IFM).
+Letter to Treasury expressing concerns over IFM, including detailing the risks of significant negative market consequences.
+14 December 2016 Letter to (then) Minister for Revenue and Financial Services, the Hon Kelly O'Dwyer MP expressing concerns over proposed IFM and its implicants for the insolvency profession 16 December 2016 Second round of consultation on implementation of IFM.
+Letter to Treasury reiterating concerns over IFM and providing responses to consultation queries.
+10 March 2017 Letter to Treasury providing feedback on exposure drafts of ASIC Supervisory Cost Recovery Levy Bill 2017 and related bills.
+25 May 2017 - Letter to Treasury providing feedback on the ASIC Supervisory Cost Recovery Levy Regulations 2017.
 10 July 2017 Letter to ASIC and Treasury expressing concerns over IFM and Public Notices Website (PNW) charges.
-10 December 2018 - Letter to ASIC regarding changes to the ASIC fees and impact of calculation approach to ASIC fees for service.
+10 December 2018 Letter to ASIC regarding changes to the ASIC fees and impact of calculation approach to ASIC fees for service.
 (Response received from ASIC on 13 March 2019.
 Further queries to be raised by ARITA.)
 7 February 2019 - Letter to Treasury, submission on ASIC IFM and Registry Search Fees.
-March 2019 - Correspondence with ASIC regarding application of IFM to companies in external administration 26 April 2019 - Submission on 2018-19 CRIS 18 September 2019 Letter to Treasury, ASIC Industry Funding and the impact on registered liquidators 28 April 2020 Letter to Hon Michael Sukkar, Assistant Treasurer, re late release of the 2019/20 draft CRIS and the impact on regulated populations.
-7 July 2020 - Submission on 2019-20 CRIS
+March 2019 Correspondence with ASIC regarding application of IFM to companies in external administration 26 April 2019 - Submission on 2018-19 CRIS 18 September 2019 Letter to Treasury, ASIC Industry Funding and the impact on registered liquidators 28 April 2020 Letter to Hon Michael Sukkar, Assistant Treasurer, re late release of the 2019/20 draft CRIS and the impact on regulated populations.
+7 July 2020 - Submission on 2019-20 CRIS 12 August 2021 - Submission on 2020-21 CRIS 16 September 2021 Letter to Hon Josh Frydenberg, Treasurer, re impact of IFM on registered liquidators during COVID